StephenDsouza90/rock-paper-scissor-go/README.md

 ## Initialized module

+To initialize the module, run the following command:

 ```bash
 >> go mod init
 ```

 ## Docker

+Dockerfile contains a multi-stage build process to reduce the size of the final image.

+The first base images uses `golang:alpine` and the app is added and complied within this image.
+A second image `alpine:latest` is used and the artifacts from the first image is added to the second image.
+Everything from the first image is left behind and only the second image is used.
+This reduces the size of the final image and keeps the Dockerfile maintainable.

 To build the Docker image, run the following command: